samuel-s-marques/crowe-web/README.en.md

 ### Running the back-end (server)

-Download the back-end's repo (you will need to extract the files), clicking [here](https://github.com/samuel-s-marques/crowe-api/archive/refs/heads/master.zip) or cloning:
+Download the back-end's repo (you will need to extract the files), clicking [here](https://github.com/samuel-s-marques/crowe-api/archive/refs/heads/master.zip) or cloning it in your terminal/cmd:

 ```bash
 $ git clone https://github.com/samuel-s-marques/crowe-api